 Packing for the West Coast Trail can be a little bit confusing.
 Your pack needs to be light, but it also needs to contain everything you need, including lots of food and waterproof gear.
 The first time I hiked the West Coast Trail in 2004 I was really inexperienced and used mostly borrowed gear.
 My …

 Getting to visit Lake O’Hara in Canada’s Yoho National Park is likely a once-in-a-lifetime experience.
 (Mostly because reservations are SO hard to get!)
 And you definitely want to make sure you have the right gear on your once-in-a-lifetime trip so you can stay warm, dry and happy.
-I’ve been to Lake O’Hara twice: One more …
+I’ve been to Lake O’Hara twice: On one …

 If you want an introduction to outdoor activities in Vancouver, pick up a copy of Active Vancouver by Roy Jantzen.
 It’s got local recommendations for hiking, trail running, paddling, snowshoeing, cycling and more.
 Each adventure has a really cool “Eco-Insight” section with fun info about some of the plants, animals, climate or geology you’ll see. …